Dear Secretary of State Brad Raffensperger:

 - No independent candidate has qualified for the general election ballot for Congress in Georgia since the law was changed in 1964 to further restrict the ballot.

-- Georgia has the most uncompetitive state legislature in the country – 81% of candidates in the November 2016 General Election ran unopposed.
+- Georgia has the most uncompetitive state legislature in the country – 81% of candidates in the November 2016 General Election ran unopposed, 61% in 2018.

-Secretary Crittenden, the right to vote means nothing if my choices are restricted by state law to only candidates backed by GOP and Democrat duopoly.
+Secretary Raffensperger, the right to vote means nothing if my choices are restricted by state law to only candidates backed by GOP and Democrat duopoly.

 I am appalled that even after a federal court ruled against your predecessor and ordered more reasonable requirements for Presidential candidates to help level the playing field, he appealed the decision so you could restore the regulations that restrict my ballot and take away my freedom to choose other candidates.

 That’s why I’m joining my fellow Georgians to sign my Ballot Freedom Petition and demand more choices on my ballot.